Watch Tom Hardy star as an ageing Al Capone in first 'Capone' trailer

 The movie was first announced back in 2018, with the Mad Max and Peaky Blinders star looking almost unrecognisable after being pictured wearing ageing make-up on set in a behind-the-scenes photo that was shared later that year.

-The first trailer for Capone, which is written and directed by the Fantastic Four filmmaker Josh Trank, has now been released, giving glimpses of Hardy in character as an elderly and dementia-riddled version of “America’s most notorious gangster” living out his final years in Florida.
+The first trailer for Capone, which is written and directed by the Fantastic Four filmmaker Josh Trank, has now been released, giving glimpses of Hardy in character as “America’s most notorious gangster” living out his final years in Florida.

 A plot synopsis for Capone reads: “A ruthless businessman and bootlegger who ruled Chicago with an iron fist, Al “Fonzo” Capone (Tom Hardy) was the most infamous and feared gangster of American lore.